rstudio/education.rstudio.com/content/blog/2020-05-27-teach-interactive-course/index.markdown

 An interactive course like this is a somewhat complicated undertaking, but seeing it finished is **so** satisfying.
 Florencia says, "To have a look at the course finished and running is definitely the best time of the work!"
 We also talked about how much we learned ourselves, about new tools and frameworks.

 Seeing a course be used by actual real learners is the true test of success.
 "It is awesome getting messages from students who use the course," Noam shares.
-"I always ask graduate students me to send me their papers and dissertations."
+"I always ask graduate students to send me their papers and dissertations."
 At a conference this past year, a fellow R user showed me that he had saved the supervised machine learning course as an icon on the Dock on his Mac, and said he had used it to study for getting a job! 🎉 This type of real impact is why we have invested the time and energy into making our courses free and accessible to people around the world.

 If you are a professor or content developer, perhaps suddenly needing to create online content, we can't tell you if this exact course framework is the right option for you.
 However, we are happy to be able to share these experiences with our community here, so you can take from it what works for you, whether that's exploring how to use Binder, how to consider the needs of diverse folks with questions, or whether one of these specific resources we created could fit your needs.